What Wetsuit Should I Buy For Surfing in Scotland?

 If you have not bought a wetsuit before we would strongly recommend trying on a wetsuit before purchasing.
 This can be a huge advantage of buying a wetsuit through a local surf school as they will have the best wetsuits for the area and usually facilities for you to try on.

-Buying through a surf centre also means you can give the wetsuit a spin out in the water on a hire before committing to a purchase.
+Buying through a surf school also means you can give the wetsuit a spin out in the water on a hire session before committing to a purchase.

 Wetsuit Thickness